Tim Raines: Early life

 to Ned and Florence Raines.
 He attended Seminole High School in Sanford.
 Raines was one of seven children.
 Two of his brothers, Levi and Ned III, played minor league baseball.
 As a baseball player at Seminole, Raines stole home plate ten times.
 He also rushed for 1,000 yards in eight football games and set two school track and field records that lasted for several years.
 Raines reportedly received over 100 scholarship offers to play college football.

+Discussing his decision to play professional baseball instead of football he stated, "...in football I was a running back, so in the NFL my career would have probably lasted six or seven years and in baseball I ended up playing 23 years.
+In baseball you can play a long time so I think it's better when you think of it in that way."

 Career

 Montreal Expos

 The Montreal Expos selected Raines in the fifth round of the 1977 Major League Baseball draft.
 After debuting with six games as a pinch runner in 1979, he played briefly as a second baseman for the Expos in 1980 but soon switched to playing the outfield, and rapidly became a fan favorite due to his aggressiveness on the basepaths.
 In his strike-interrupted 1981 rookie season, he batted .304 and set a then Major League Baseball rookie record with 71 stolen bases, (Note: Broken by Juan Samuel with 72 in 1984) breaking the previous mark of 56 steals set by Gene Richards in 1977.
 Raines was caught stealing for the first time in 1981, after having begun his career with a then major league record 27 consecutive successful stolen bases.
 Raines was the runner-up for the National League's Rookie of the Year Award in 1981, which was won by Los Angeles Dodgers pitcher Fernando Valenzuela.